-- Neo-adjuvant (or primary systemic) breast cancer chemo: May be used before surgery to reduce the size of large breast tumors and to destroy cancer cells.
+- Neo-adjuvant (or primary systemic) breast cancer chemotherapy: May be used before surgery to reduce the size of large breast tumors and to destroy cancer cells.
 This type of chemotherapy often makes breast-conserving surgery possible.
 It also helps our cancer doctors determine the effectiveness of a particular regimen on the breast tumor.

-- Adjuvant breast cancer chemo: May be used after surgery or radiation therapy to eliminate any remaining cancer cells that may not have been removed during breast cancer surgery and/or radiation therapy.
+- Adjuvant breast cancer chemotherapy: May be used after surgery or radiation therapy to eliminate any remaining cancer cells that may not have been removed during breast cancer surgery and/or radiation therapy.
 It may also prevent the disease from spreading to other parts of the body.

 Some examples of chemotherapy drugs used to treat breast cancer include: anastrozole (Arimidex®), bevacizumab (Avastin®), capecitabine (Xeloda®), cisplatin (Platinol®), cyclophosphamide (Cytoxan®), doxorubicin (Adriamycin®), doxorubicin liposomal injection (Doxil®), exemestane (Aromasin®), fluorouracil (5-FU), gemcitabine (Gemzar®), ixabepilone (Ixempra®), letrozole (Femara®), paclitaxel (Taxol®) and trastuzumab (Herceptin®).